 Mini-Split vs. Gas Furnace

-The choice between a mini-split system and a gas furnace depends on an assortment of factors which can include the climate in your city, home size, energy efficiency needs and budget.
+Deciding between a mini-split system and a gas furnace depends on an assortment of factors which can include the climate in your city, home size, energy efficiency desires and how much you plan on spending.

 Mini-Split vs. Heat Pump